LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 GET Enter_name_of_the_index_here/_search
 {
   "size": 0,
-  "aggs" or "aggregations": {
+  "aggs": {
-    "Name your aggregation here": {
+    "Name your aggregations here": {
       "min": {
         "field": "Name the field you want to aggregate on here" }